colin-mccarthy/tmc_examples/README.md

   ### Select Control Plane - choose between a single nore or Highly available

   ### Edit and add node pools - Customize the default node pool

+  We can scale nodes up or down as well as change the instance type.